globus/glopy/README.markdown

 and proxies, from files and from strings, within a single thread.
 However it is **NOT THREAD SAFE**, so each thread should have it's own object.

+# Dependencies #

+glopy requires Globus Toolkit 5.2 or 6.0 and python 2.6 or 2.7.

+On debian and ubuntu, using python 2.7 (recommended) as an example:

+    apt-get install python2.7-dev pkg-config

+If using the official GT packages (tested on ubuntu 14.04 with GT 6):

+    apt-get install libglobus-gss-assist-dev libglobus-gsi-credential-dev

 # Building #

-Globus Toolkit 5.2 or 6.0 is required.

-The build script uses vanilla distutils and the `python-dev` package.

-For example, on debian install `python-dev`  like this:

-    apt-get install python-dev

-To build and install, run this (probably as root):
+To build and install using python 2.7:

+    # export PKG_CONFIG_PATH=/usr/local/globus/lib/pkgconfig
-    python setup.py install
+    python2.7 setup.py install

-If using the debian packages for 5.2 or 6.0, install:

-    apt-get install libglobus-gss-assist-dev libglobus-gsi-credential-dev

-this list may not be complete - try installing this as well if that fails:

-    apt-get install globus-gsi-cert-utils-progs globus-proxy-utils

-You might also need to install:

-    apt-get install libtool

-Note: There are currently lots of warnings from gt header files.
-It would be nice to fix these, I may be including a header twice.
+Setting `PKG_CONFIG_PATH` should not be necessary if using the official GT packages.
+Use sudo if doing a system wide install, or use the --user option to install in the current user's home directory.

+# Known Issues #

-If you get "fatal error: io.h: No such file or directory", set
+If you get "fatal error: io.h: No such file or directory" when building, set

     export GLOPY_IO_H_UNDEF=1

 In particular this seems to be caused by a bug in the python2.7-minimal package on Debian wheezy.

+If you get the following Python exception when creating a glopy.Credential object:

+    glopy.error: globus_sysconfig: Could not find a valid trusted CA certificates directory: The trusted certificates directory could not be found in any of the following locations:
+    1) env. var.
+X509_CERT_DIR
+    2) $HOME/.globus/certificates
+    3) /etc/grid-security/certificates
+    4) $GLOBUS_LOCATION/share/certificates

+you need to create a certificates directory at one of the suggested locations.